 "Here are some of our TMCC employees with the petition!"
 Larger.

 Banning puppy mill sales in retail stores is a win-win situation in Washoe County.

 Win 1: Business

-Furthering Washoe County's reputation as the most animal friendly county in the country is a win for business.
+Furthering Washoe County's reputation as the most animal friendly county in the country is a win for local businesses.

 Win 2: Community